vasilionjea/lofi-dx/README.md

 The point of client side full-text search is to improve the user experience in offline mode, or when Internet connection is flakey, or when such client side feature is more performant than querying a server.
 However, if your app runs into memory issues and crashes the Browser tab because you're trying to load megabytes worth of documents, then that may actually derail the user experience.
 Have a cap on the total bytes you're storing and loading into memory client-side.

 ## Persistence
-No assumption is made about where the documents or the index are stored for persistence – perhaps `localStorage` works for your usecase or you may need to reach for `IndexedDB`.
+No assumption is made about where the documents or the index are stored for persistence.
+Perhaps `localStorage` (_limited to about 5MB/synchronous API_) works for your usecase or you may need to reach for `IndexedDB`.

 ## Environments
 You must have NodeJS already installed on your machine, then run `npm install` before running any other commands.